MaelDieudonne/MLOps/README.md

 - A movie selection page where users can choose a movie to display and add movies to their watchlist.
 - A detailed movie page showcasing various statistics related to the movie's reviews.

+:warning: *The user management system is functional but has not yet been tested extensively enough to be considered production-ready.
+Related development is hosted in the users branch, and the corresponding dashboard can be accessed [here](https://test-movie-reviews-tracker.lab.sspcloud.fr/).*

 ## :bulb: Possible improvements
-- Solve deployment with `argo CD` (the problem being to generate the credentials dynamically for the database, and to pass them to the other pods; only the `OPENAI_API_KEY` must be retrieved externally)
+- Solve deployment with `argo CD` (the problem being to generate the credentials dynamically for the database, and to pass them to the other pods; only the `OPENAI_API_KEY` must be retrieved externally).
-- Have a better looking dashboard (!)
+- Have a better looking dashboard :see_no_evil: making better use of available information (e.g., upvotes and downvotes).
+- Offer the possibility to add and remove movies from the dashboard.
-- Add an admin interface to the dashboard allowing to monitor the backend (including API costs) and manage users
+- Add an admin interface to the dashboard allowing to monitor the backend (including API costs) and manage users.
-- Fully separate the backend and frontend, using an API to communicate between them (with permissions depending on users)
+- Fully separate the backend and frontend, using an API to communicate between them (with permissions depending on users).
-- Use `playwright` for scraping, which is more flexible than Selenium
+- Use `playwright` for scraping, which is more flexible than Selenium.
-- Implement more tests to cover a larger portion of the code
+- Implement broader tests to cover the code more extensively (although anything related to the database cannot be automated in GitHub, the PostgreSQL service being inaccessible from outside the DataLab).
 - ...